Pink Panthers + Mentorship Program

-Our mission is to retain undergraduate students in engineering through an enthusiastic and nurturing mentoring program (Pink Panther Mentorship Program) regardless of their background, interests and experiences.
+Our mission is to retain undergraduate students in engineering through an enthusiastic and nurturing mentoring program (Pink Panthers + Mentorship Program) regardless of their background, interests and experiences.

 We support and educate the program's admitted students and SSoE student leaders.
 We offer individual create-a-day agendas to shadow a current engineering student for an exclusive day on campus, set up meetings and activities designed to sustain and strengthen mutual mentoring relationships as well as benefit the individuals.

-The objectives for the Pink Panther Program are to:
+The objectives for the Pink Panthers + Mentorship Program are to:

 - enhance personal support of students through contacts with role models and an interactive, mutually-beneficial peer mentoring program

 - build confidence in students through affirmation of their skills and values and,